rrott/grunt_coffee_chain/README.md

     dist:
       options:
         minify: true
+        clean: trye
       src: "app/main.coffee"
       dest: "dist/index.js"
 ```

 ## Contributing
+This application is written in CoffeeScript with sprockets-style comments to indicate dependencies and so

+it compiles itself to itself.

-I am using CoffeeScript for this, so pull requests to js files will not be accepted.
+Due to above pull requests to compiled js files will not be accepted(CoffeeScripts only).
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 version 0.0.1 - first release published to npm.

 version 0.1.0 - added custom minify option

 version 0.1.1 - refactored version that compiles itself to itself